Whitney Plantation Historic District: Overview

-Historic Structures
+Historic structures

-The French Creole raised-style main house, built in 1790, is an important architectural example in the state.
-The plantation has numerous outbuildings or "dependencies": a pigeonnier or dovecote, a plantation store, the only surviving French Creole barn in North America (ca. 1790), a detached kitchen, an overseer's house, a mule barn, and two slave dwellings.
-The complex includes three archaeological sites which have had varying degrees of exploration.
+The French Creole raised-style main house, built in ca. 1790, is an important architectural example in the state.
+The plantation has numerous outbuildings or "dependencies": a pigeonnier or dovecote, a plantation store, the only surviving French Creole barn in North America (ca. 1790), a detached kitchen, an overseer's house, a mule barn, and two slave cabins.
+Other original buildings in the main complex include a shrimp trap shed, tractor shed, manager's house and shopkeeper's house.

+The complex includes three archaeological sites.
+These sites have been subject to varying degrees of excavation and exploration.

-The 1884 Mialaret House, and its associated buildings and property, were added to the complex by later purchase.
-They help to reflect the long working history of the plantation.
-Some of the extensive land is still planted with sugarcane.
+The 1884 Mialaret House, along with its associated buildings and property, was added to the complex through a later purchase in 1920.
+The buildings help to represent the long working history of the plantation, which extended well into the 20th century, ceasing operations as a plantation in 1975.
+Some of the extensive land is still planted with sugarcane and is still owned by Whitney Plantation today.

 The Whitney Plantation historic district was listed on the U.S. National Register of Historic Places in 1992.
 It is one of 26 sites featured on the Louisiana African American Heritage Trail.